-May is the month of Mary (Mary is beautiful)
+May is the Month of Mary / Mary is Beautiful

-This song about Mary was used in primary schools in England, Scotland and Ireland from the mid 20th century - and there are still some references to it being sung in the early 21st century.
+This song about Mary was used in primary schools in England, Scotland and Ireland from the mid 20th century - and there are references to it being sung in the early 21st century.

 No recent published versions have been found, but there are numerous on-line references to the first verse and chorus quoted below.